 2. Use the best sandpaper and a sanding block.
 For my most recent sanding job, I used 3M’s Pro Grade Advanced Sandpaper that I picked up at Home Depot.
 It’s more expensive than your average sandpaper but it has a coating that resists clogging so that it lasts much longer and I get my sanding job done much faster – worth every penny in my book!
 Also, save your hands and use a rubber sanding block.
 Be sure to wear a mask, goggles, and gloves while you sand (I’m good about using a mask and goggles but often forget to put on gloves and end up with drywall dust granny hands for a few days….).

-and then start at the left hand side of your first wall and swiffer in a straight line from the top of the wall to the bottom, moving down the wall as you go.
+Start at the left hand side of your first wall and swiffer in a straight line from the top of the wall to the bottom, moving down the wall as you go.

 My office walls were skim coated because they were in such bad shape so there was lots of drywall dust left on the walls.
-The more dust that you have, the more times that you should change out your washcloth as you swiffer your room (I changed out mine with each new wall).
-Don't worry about removing every speck of drywall dust (you couldn't even if you tried!) but a quick swiffering of your room does help in getting a great painted finish.
+The more dust that you have, the more times that you should change out your cloth as you swiffer your room (I changed out mine with each new wall).
+Don’t worry about removing every speck of drywall dust (you couldn’t even if you tried!) but a quick swiffering of your room does help in getting a great painted finish.

 There you have it!
 Do you have any wall prep tips of your own to share?
 I’m off to obsess some more over the dark gray paint colors that I’m considering for our office – still haven’t decided…